tq-bit/ville-de-cuisines/readme.md

 Please tell me how you liked the submission.
 You can reach me on Twitter or on [dev.to](https://dev.to/tqbit)

-If you've got any suggestions on new features, please
+If you've got any suggestions on new features, please do open a new issue.

 Mail: [tobi@q-bit.me](mailto:tobi@q-bit.me) - Twitter: [@qbitme](https://twitter.com/qbitme)